-If there is an optional cassette installed in the machine, the paper size to use is decided in accordance with the following rules.
+If the machine has an optional cassette and/or an optional paper feed unit installed, the paper size to use is decided in accordance with the following rules.

-- If both cassettes contain the same paper size, the 100 sheet cassette will be used. - If the received page has to be split up and printed on two pages, both pages will be the same size. - If the cassettes contain different sizes, the paper size chosen for printing the received fax message is selected in accordance with the following table of priorities.
+- If all the cassettes contain paper of the same size, the machine uses the paper in the optional paper feed unit first, the paper in the optional 100 sheet cassette second, and the paper in the standard cassette last. - If the received page has to be split up and printed on two pages, both pages will be the same size. - If the cassettes contain different sizes, the paper size chosen for printing the received fax message is selected in accordance with the following table of priorities.
 The table assumes that reduction is enabled and that the reduction ratio is 4/3.